Psychoticism

-Psychoticism is one of the three traits used by the psychologist Hans Eysenck in his P–E–N model (psychoticism, extraversion and neuroticism) model of personality.
+Psychoticism is one of the three traits used by the psychologist Hans Eysenck in his outdated P–E–N (psychoticism, extraversion and neuroticism) model of personality.
+Psychoticism includes the traits of "aggression, coldness, egocentrism, impulsivity, lack of empathy, tough-mindedness, and being antisocial."

 Nature

 Psychoticism is conceptually similar to the constraint factor in Tellegen's three-factor model of personality.
 Psychoticism may be divided into narrower traits such as impulsivity and sensation-seeking.
 These may in turn be further subdivided into even more specific traits.
 For example, impulsivity may be divided into narrow impulsivity (unthinking responsivity), risk taking, non-planning, and liveliness.
 Sensation seeking has also been analysed into a number of separate facets.

 Eysenck argued that there might be a correlation between psychoticism and creativity.

 Critics

 Critics of the trait have suggested that the trait is too heterogeneous to be taken as a single trait.
 Costa and McCrae believe that agreeableness and conscientiousness (both of which represent low levels of psychoticism) need to be distinguished in personality models.
 It has also been suggested that "psychoticism" may be a misnomer and that "psychopathy" or "Impulsive Unsocialized Sensation Seeking" would be better labels.